heximer/heximer.github.io/team.md

 # Mission & Values
 #### Add certainty to an uncertain problem.
 We partner with clients to help them achieve better financial outcomes and peace of mind.
-Our guiding
-values are Innovation, Hummility and Objectivity.
+Our guiding values are Innovation, Humility and Objectivity.